 The English program, leading to a Bachelor of Arts degree in English, is designed to meet the needs of those who want to develop essential critical skills in reading, writing, and thinking as well as a knowledge of the history of ideas through literature; those desiring a firm undergraduate foundation preparatory to graduate studies in English and related fields; those wishing to prepare for careers that require verbal and analytical skills, such as law; and those who value education as intellectual and aesthetic enrichment.
 Although the department does not offer a degree program in Philosophy, students may fulfill their minor requirement in this area.

 The requirements for a degree in English are as follows:

-I. University Requirements Hours

-English Composition (EH 101 and EH 102) 10

-World History (HY 101 and HY 102) 10

-Natural and Physical Sciences (One course must be

-a laboratory course; one course must be in the

-physical sciences and one in the biological

-sciences.)
-10

-Mathematics (The mathematics course must be a

-primarily quantitative course for which MH 150

-or MH 281 is a prerequisite.
-Courses that will

-meet this requirement are MH 151, MH 160, MH 161,

-MH 267, MH 282, and QM 274.)
-5

-Literature (The courses that will meet this

-requirement are EH 253, EH 254, EH 257, EH 258,

-EH 260, and EH 261.
-English majors are required to
+1. University Requirements Ho ours English Composition (EH 101 and EH 102) World History (HY 101 and HY 102) .
+10 .
+10 Natural and Physical Sciences (One course must be a laboratory course; one course must be in the physical sciences and one in the biological sciences.
+10 Mathematics (The mathematics course must be a primarily quantitative course for which MH 150 or MH 281 is a prerequisite.
+Courses that will 10 meet this requirement are MH 151, MH 160, MH 161, MH 267, MH 282, and QM 274.)
+5 Literature (The courses that will meet this requirement are EH 253, EH 254, EH 257, EH 258, J EH 260, and EH 261.
+English majors are required to take EH 253 and EH 254.)
+10 Fine Arts (The course taken to meet this 10 requirement must be of the history or appreciation type.
+FA 261, FA 351, FA 352, FA 353, MU 201, MU 250, MU 251, MU 252, and ~ TH 204 will meet this requirement.)
+Social Sciences (One of the social science courses 3 must be PO 101 or PO 102; acceptable options for completing this requirement include ANT 211, COM 101, COM 210, EC 201, EC 202, GY 205, GY 215, HY 201, HY 202, PG 211, and SY 201.
+English majors are required to take COM 101.)
+15 Computer Literacy (All graduates will complete 15 a course in which they become acquainted with basic principles of computer literacy.
+This course may be discipline-based.)
+2 Total 67 11.
+Departmental Liberal Education Requirements One Foreign Language History (must include one English or European history course) 5 Philosophy Social Studies (SY 201 or ANT 211) Arts Elective (communication, philosophy, J or a fine arts history or appreciation course) 5 Total 45

+III.
+English Major Requirements

-take EH 253 and EH 254.)
-10
+EH 257 and EH 258 10

-Fine Arts (The course taken to meet this

-requirement must be of the history or

-appreciation type.
-FA 261, FA 351, FA 352,

-FA 353, MU 201, MU 250, MU 251, MU 252, and

-TH 204 will meet this requirement.)
-5

-Social Sciences (One of the social science courses

-must be PO 101 or PO 102; acceptable options for

-completing this requirement include ANT 211,

-COM 101, COM 210, EC 201, EC 202, GY 205, GY 215,

-HY 201, HY 202, PG 211, and SY 201.
-English

-majors are required to take COM 101.)
-15

-Computer Literacy (All graduates will complete

-a course in which they become acquainted with

-basic principles of computer literacy.
-This

-course may be discipline-based.)
-2

-Total 67

-Deventmental Liberal Education Demoissance

-Departmental Liberal Education Requirements

-One Foreign Language
+EH260

+EH328

+EH405, EH406,0r EH407 5

+EH408 5

+English Electives 25

-VI.
-Total Requirements
+Total 5 5

-History (must include one English or European history course) Natural Science or Mathematics Philosophy Social Studies (SY 201 or ANT 211) Arts Elective (communication, philosophy, or a fine arts history or appreciation course) Total 10 5 5 5 5 45 III.
-English Major Requirements EH 257 and EH 258 EH 260 EH 328 EH 405, EH 406, or EH 407 EH 408 English Electives1 Total 10 5 5 5 5 25 55 Euro Ren majo simu e EH electives must include (1) one course in American and three courses in British or opean literature; (2) one course in each of the four following literary periods: Medievalaissance, 17th-18th centuries, 19th century, 20th century; (3) a course in each of these or genres: poetry, drama, prose fiction.
-A single course may fulfill several requirements ultaneously.
-Students may take one foreign literature-in-translation course (see IN courses) as part of their English electives.
-(NO with litera Minor TE: English majors wishing to minor in a foreign language may fulfill their minor require three 5-hour courses at the second-year level of foreign language study and an appropature-in-translation course.)
-Free Electives
+The EH electives must include (l) at least one and no more than two courses in American literature, with the others in British or European literature; (2) one course in each of the five following literary periods: Ancient/Classical/ Medieval, Shakespeare's works, Restoration/18th century, 19th century, 20th century; (3) a course in each of these three major genres: poetry, drama, prose fiction.
+A single course may fulfill several requirements simultaneously.
+Students may take one foreign literature-in-translation course (see IN course listings) as part of their English electives.